Roasted Salmon and Asparagus Salad (Sheet Pan Meal)

 This time I simply roasted the asparagus a few minutes on a sheet pan, added the salmon that I’d rubbed with my favorite Szeged Fish Rub (affiliate link), and the result was a wonderful salmon and asparagus salad like you might get at a fine restaurant.
 The simple method of roasting both asparagus and salmon gets my vote!

-I originally posted Roasted Salmon and Asparagus Salad when I was distracted with thoughts of cheese sandwiches and asparagus was on sale at the store by my house for $1.69 a pound.
-That meant that asparagus was my topic for Weekend Herb Blogging, and I found some interesting facts about asparagus courtesy of the Michigan Asparagus Advisory Board.
-Who knew asparagus was a member of the lily family?
+I originally posted Roasted Salmon and Asparagus Salad when I was distracted with thoughts of cheese sandwiches and asparagus was on sale at the store by my house for $1.69 a pound!
+Roasted Salmon and Asparagus Salad with Mustard Vinaigrette was updated April 2012 with step-by-step instructions and better photos.

-We were making this for lunch, but you could use bigger pieces of salmon for dinner.
-Rub the salmon with olive oil and your favorite seasonings for fish, and let it come to room temperature while you start to cook the asparagus.
+- We were making this for lunch, but you could use bigger pieces of salmon for dinner.
+Rub the salmon with olive oil and Szeged Fish Rub (affiliate link) or your favorite seasonings for fish, and let it come to room temperature while you start to cook the asparagus.

-Trim the woody ends from the asparagus, drizzle with olive oil, and start roasting it in a 450F/230C oven.
+- Trim the woody ends from the asparagus, drizzle with olive oil, and start roasting it in a 450F/230C oven.

-While the asparagus roasts, mix together the white wine vinegar and mustard and then whisk in the olive oil to make the dressing.
+- While the asparagus roasts, mix together the white wine vinegar and mustard and then whisk in the olive oil to make the dressing.

-After asparagus has cooked for 10-15 minutes add the salmon to the roasting pan.
+- After asparagus has cooked for 10-15 minutes add the salmon to the roasting pan.

-Continue to roast about 10 minutes more, or until the salmon is firm, but not hard to the touch when pressed with your finger.
+- Continue to roast about 10 minutes more, or until the salmon is firm, but not hard to the touch when pressed with your finger.

+- Toss the salad greens with a couple of tablespoons of the dressing.
 Arrange half of greens, half of asparagus, and one piece of salmon on a plate and drizzle over a little more of the vinaigrette.